Bhavinkumar-Vegad/all-checklist/developer/quickchecklist-newmobolieapp-kickoff.md

 * [ ] Check if the project encourages code modularity, reusability, and maintainability.

 ## User Experience (UX) Considerations:
-* [ ] Check if the app's user flow and navigation are intuitive and user* [ ]friendly.
+* [ ] Check if the app's user flow and navigation are intuitive and user-friendly.
 * [ ] Check if there are any usability or accessibility requirements that need to be addressed.
-* [ ] Check if the app's design and interaction patterns follow platform* [ ]specific guidelines (e.g., Material Design for Android, Human Interface Guidelines for iOS).
+* [ ] Check if the app's design and interaction patterns follow platform-specific guidelines (e.g., Material Design for Android, Human Interface Guidelines for iOS).

 ## Performance and Optimization:
 * [ ] Check if there are any specific performance targets or benchmarks to be met (e.g., app launch time, response time).
 * [ ] Check if there are any memory or resource usage restrictions that need to be considered.
 * [ ] Check if the app's assets (images, videos, etc.) are optimized for size and loading speed.
-* [ ] Check if there are any network* [ ]related optimizations to improve the app's performance (e.g., caching, data compression).
+* [ ] Check if there are any network-related optimizations to improve the app's performance (e.g., caching, data compression).

 ## Security and Privacy:
 * [ ] Check if there are any specific security requirements or regulations that need to be followed.